amitabhadey/getwikiinfo/README.md

 ## Getting Started

 Make sure that you have the required dependencies mentioned below installed in your setup, download the repository and run the getwikiinfo.py script.
-You will be prompted with an interface that will allow you type somebody's name (basically anybody who has a wikipedia page).

 ### Installing Dependencies

-You will primarily need three libraries - tkinter (to build the GUI), requests (to send in HTTP requests), and Beautiful Soup (to parse the html file).
+You will need three libraries - tkinter (to build the GUI), requests (to send in HTTP requests), and Beautiful Soup (to parse the html file).

 Tkinter comes with Python by defaults

+You can pip install the other two.
 ```
 pip install requests
 ```